-12.18.A.1 All battery enclosures per Reg.
-8.4 must be removed from the solar car and kept overnight in an impound box/container that will be secured by the Observer.
+12.18.A.1 All battery enclosures shall be secured overnight by the Observer in the impound configuration (Reg 8.10) that was inspected during Scrutineering.
 Teams should recognize that they will need additional power sources if they have to power or troubleshoot vehicle systems while batteries are impounded.